 Keep up with our news, opinions, and groundbreaking research:

-The Parking & Transportation team will roll out a new long term parking strategy starting July 1, 2017.
+The Parking & Transportation team has rolled out a new long term parking strategy.
 The purpose of the new plan will help WashU better allocate current and future parking resources across campus, address key weaknesses in the current plan, and enhance alternative transportation during construction on the east end of the Danforth Campus.Read more